Aquamarine

 What does aquamarine do spiritually?

-Often considered a gateway crystal to spiritual access, The stone can help you achieve a closer connection with the outer manifestations of your spirituality and with your inner self.
+Often considered a gateway crystal to spiritual access, the stone can help you achieve a closer connection with the outer manifestations of your spirituality and with your inner self.

 What can aquamarine be used for?